RubendeBruin/DAVE-book/joints.md

 ![joints2](images/joints_2.png)

 Consider a cart on a slope.
 The cart can move up and down along the slope, so it makes sense to model this as a slider in the direction of the slope.
-The key of doing this in DAVE is to introduce an dedicated Axis system node for the slope.
-This axis system can then be aligned with the slope by changing its orientation to (0,20,0).
+The key of doing this in DAVE is to introduce a dedicated frame node for the slope.
+This frame can then be aligned with the slope by changing its orientation to (0,20,0).

 ![joints3](images/joints_3.png)

-The cart can now be modelled as a child of the slope axis system.
-This means that the position of the cart is defined relative to the slope axis.
+The cart can now be modelled as a child of the slope frame.
+This means that the position of the cart is defined relative to the slope.
 Freeing the X-position of the cart enables it to move along the slope.

 You can create this model by copy-pasting the following python code into the Gui and executing it.